cbdevnet/pt1230/README.txt

 	0	Send white pixel in bitmap mode newline	Transmit raster line in bitmap mode

+Textlabel tool usage
+	The textlabel utility takes text via the command line and renders it into the format expected by the bitmap mode of the interface.
+This tool was mainly written as an exercise to explore the FontConfig and FreeType APIs, so it might work or it might not.
+In most cases, it should.
+Building textlabel requires fontconfig as well ass freetype development files.

+	Recognized options are
+		--font <fontspec>	Set font
+		--width <width>		Set width
+		--			Stop option parsing

 Helpful tools
 -------------
 bincodes (https://github.com/jduepmeier/bincodes/) enables you